 9. Keep it cosy

-Blend a winter palette of claret and plum with earthy wood texture for cosy cottage style.
+Blend a winter palette of claret and plum with earthy wood texture for a cosy living room look.
 Prevent the colour scheme going into overdrive by using softer mauve-greys, browns and greys for accessories and other elements in the room.

 A weathered wood coffee table will balance the look.
 Bring the outside in with prints of autumnal nature to enhance the country-cottage style and snuggle down with plenty of warm throws and blankets.